WallAlec/PersonalProjects/README.md

 ## Background

 Hello, my name is Alec Wall.
 Welcome to my personal project portfolio!
-A bit about me: I am an upperclass student at UC Berkeley majoring in Data Science with an emphasis in computation.
+A bit about me: I am a Senior at UC Berkeley majoring in Data Science with an emphasis in computation.
 I started my undergraduate education interested in parallel computing and its effectiveness.
 Now, my interests have transitioned to the intersection of statistics and computation.
-I spend my time doing programming challenges and testing out different tools on Kaggle datasets.
+Using SQL, Tableau, Excel, Python, Pandas and Scikit learn to make meaningful conclusions in my projects.
+I spend my time applying these tools programming challenges and testing out different tools on Kaggle datasets.

 In my free time, I am a keyboard enthusiast :)